mfgering/calibre-server/Readme.md

 This docker image runs a calibre server in an Ubuntu OS.

-A related docker image is used to manage the user database: *mgering/calibre-users*.
 You will need one or more users and use authentication for modifying the library via the web interface.
+There are two ways to accomplish this, as you will see in the following section.

 Configuration
 =============